dabigatran

 - headache, weakness, dizziness, or feeling like you might pass out;

-- cough with bloody mucus or vomit that looks like coffee grounds;
+- bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds;

-- joint pain or swelling; or
+- unexpected pain, joint pain or swelling.

 Common side effects may include: